-Please note that technical XBRL representation of the Solvency II and Pension Funds framework components and reporting in XBRL format is made only in the MD version of the model; the HD version is defined for reference purposes only.
+Please note that technical XBRL representation of the Solvency II, Pension Funds and Pan-European Personal Pension Products KID and PR framework components and reporting in XBRL format is made only in the MD version of the model; the HD version is defined for reference purposes only.
+Since 2.8.0 release a new format, containing MD

-IV.3 Structure of the Solvency II and Pension Funds DPM
+IV.3 Structure of the Solvency II, Pension Funds, PEPP KID, PEPP PR and FICOD DPM

 There is no single predefined format for representation of the DPM.
-The ones commonly used is an Excel workbook (in this format the DPM is usually created and edited)8, a database (used for maintenance and quality/consistency checks) and an XBRL taxonomy (applied for reporting in XBRL).
+The ones commonly used is an Excel workbook (in this format the DPM is usually created and edited), a database (used for maintenance and quality/consistency checks) and an XBRL taxonomy (applied for reporting in XBRL).
 EIOPA applies all these three formats.
 The latter two are IT artefacts explained in separate documentations.
 This document focuses on description of an Excel format where the business users define the DPM.